Smoothed analysis for graph isomorphism: Introduction

 In order to go beyond the ideas in the previous subsection, to work with random perturbation probabilities as small as $O(1/n)$, we need to get a much stronger conclusion from our sprinkled random perturbation.
 Every time a vertex is added to the 3-core (and gets a unique colour), this vertex is not simply removed from the disparity graph: the new colour information has a cascading effect (via the colour refinement algorithm) that affects the colours of many other vertices, indirectly affecting the connected components of the disparity graph.

 First, it is instructive to think about the effect of sprinkling on the connected components (of the disparity graph) which intersect a given colour class $C$.
-If there is a vertex $v$ which has a neighbour in $C$ (with respect to the disparity graph), then assigning $v$ a unique colour causes $C$ to break into multiple colour classes: namely, the colour refinement algorithm will be able to distinguish the vertices in $C$ adjacent to $v$ from the vertices in $C$ which are not adjacent to $v$ (it is a simple consequence of the definition of the disparity graph that $v$ is adjacent to at most half the vertices in $C$).
+If there is a vertex $v$ which has a neighbour in $C$ (with respect to the disparity graph), then if we were to assign $v$ a unique colour this would cause $C$ to break into multiple colour classes: namely, the colour refinement algorithm would be able to distinguish the vertices in $C$ adjacent to $v$ from the vertices in $C$ which are not adjacent to $v$ (it is a simple consequence of the definition of the disparity graph that $v$ is adjacent to at most half the vertices in $C$).